CDRT/docs/bios/wmi/wmi_guide.md

 For 2017 and newer models, the password is specified using the Lenovo_WmiOpcodeInterface class.
 A single parameter in the format of “WmiOpcodePasswordAdmin:MyPassword” (where MyPassword is your actual password) is used.

-For 2016 and older models, if a supervisor password is already set, you must specify that supervisor password before you can change any BIOS settings.
+For 2017 and older models, if a supervisor password is already set, you must specify that supervisor password before you can change any BIOS settings.
 The format for password parameters is "abc, ascii, us" with descriptions in the following table.
 For Example, if the Current passwordis “abc”, Password encoding is “ascii”,Keyboard language is “ascii” Lenovo_SaveBiosSettings should be called with parameters as “abc, ascii, us;”

-Table 3 described the password parameters for old models that produced before 2017.
+Table 4 described the password parameters for old models that produced before 2017.
-Table 4 described the password parameters for 2017 or later produced models.
+Table 5 described the password parameters for 2017 or newer produced models.